David-McKenna/udpPacketManager/docs/newProcessingMode.md

 7. Add documentation to `README_CLI.md` and `lofar_cli_meta.c`.

-8. Generate hashes for the output mode with `make test-make-hashes` and update the hasVarlies.txt file in the git repo
+8. Generate hashes for the output mode by adding it to the makefiles' `./tests/obj-generated-$(LIB_VER).$(LIB_VER_MINOR)` target, either in the compressed or uncompressed loop. `make test-make-hashes` will generate an output and add a hash to tests/hashVariables.txt file in the git repo.
+Ensure no other mode hashes change.